Skip to Content

 Background and Goals

-The Clear Creek watershed drains parts of Fort Bend, Harris, Brazoria, and Galveston Counties.
-In 1993, the Texas Department of State Health Services (DSHS; then known as TDH) advised people against eating fish from portions of Clear Creek due to elevated concentrations in fish tissue of two volatile organic compounds (1,2-dichloroethane and 1,1,2-trichloroethane) and the pesticide chlordane (covered under another TMDL project).
-These volatile organic compounds are associated primarily with chemical manufacturing.
-An abandoned refinery was identified as the source of VOCs in Clear Creek.
-The goal of this TMDL project was to reduce concentrations of contaminants in fish tissue to levels that constitute an acceptable risk to consumers.
+In 1993, the Texas Department of State Health Services (DSHS; then known as TDH) issued a fish-consumption advisory for portions of Clear Creek due to elevated concentrations in fish tissue of the pesticide chlordane and of volatile organic compounds (VOCs addressed by another TMDL project).
+Because chlordane is a legacy pollutant — a chemical that has been banned or severely restricted, but which still remains in the environment — no significant new sources are expected to occur.
+The goal of this TMDL project is to reduce contaminant concentrations in fish tissue to levels that constitute an acceptable risk to consumers.

 Back to the top of the page Back to top